 In Springer, the kids have an ally, someone who has been where they are, and who happens to also be a gifted athlete whose popularity in Houston has skyrocketed since joining the Astros early in 2014.

 Springer, who is still in a cast after suffering a fractured right wrist during a game against the Royals a few weeks ago, didn't bowl, but he played the perfect host, mingling with the guests and showering the kids with plenty of extra attention.

 "What's cool about this is you can tell this is something George is passionate about," Ryan said.
 "I applaud George for tackling this early in his career and then saying, 'I want to help kids, I want to show people that there's folks like me out there.'"

-Springer, who now lives in Houston year-round, cited the popular and philanthropic J.J.
+Springer, who now lives in Houston year-round, cited the philanthropic J.J.
 Watt of the NFL's Houston Texans as the kind of community-minded athlete he aspires to be.